voolyvex/eCommerce-Web-Site/README.md

 # eCommerce-Web-Site
-Build a single page eCommerce site that follows HTML &amp; CSS best practices
+Build a single page eCommerce site that follows HTML and CSS best practices